From celebrities in Europe to anonymous US citizens

 In 2015, nearly an entire city was heartbroken when Steven left Liverpool, where he played uninterruptedly since 1998.

 He traded his status of a favourite son of the British city for the colossal Los Angeles, where Hollywood stars reap their laurels.
-There, show men also operate the most lucrative business in the world second only to gambling – read more here about the gamblers’ capital, the shiny Las Vegas.

 And in the Millionaires Mecca, with a rent-out mansion in Beverly Hills, Gerrard walks upstream and enjoys his almost anonymous status.
 He says that somehow he could never do the same in England.
 He is pleased by the fact that not many people recognise him there.
 And one of the most surprising discoveries for him was how nice it is to spend some quality time with the family – in an inexplicable manner; Los Angeles showed this to him.